Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 The knowledge required to know what data is and what are different types of data.
 This includes understanding the use of data concepts and definitions (Statistics Canada, 2020).

-, Canada.ca, 2021;, Statistics Canada, Canada.ca, 2020;, Chantel Ridsdale, et.al., Dalhousie University, 2015;, Annika Wolff, Daniel Gooch, Jose J. Cavero Montaner, Umar Rashid, Gerd Kortuem, 2016;, Edith Gummer, Ellen B. Mandinach, Teachers College Record, 2015;, Dave Wells, Eckerson Group, 2022;
+Antti Poikola, Canada.ca, 2021;, Statistics Canada, Antti Poikola, Canada.ca, 2020;, Chantel Ridsdale, et.al., Dalhousie University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2015;, Annika Wolff, Daniel Gooch, Jose J. Cavero Montaner, Umar Rashid, Gerd Kortuem, Canada.ca, 2016;, Edith Gummer, Ellen B. Mandinach, Kateryna Maltseva Reiby, Teachers College Record, Safegraph, 2015;, Dave Wells, Christian Fieseler, Eckerson Group, The Information Society, 2022;

 Data Cleaning